secar600/secar-documents/source/extended_gas_target.rst

 - From :code:`run` mode, one can switch to :code:`fill` mode and :code:`MAN` mode only.
 - :code:`Purge` mode is only accessible via pressing the emergency stop button while in any mode of operation, or via the control software automatically and while the system is in :code:`run` mode or :code:`fill` mode and some interlock(s) have been met (see :numref:`interlocks`).
 - E-stop (Emergency stop: |emergencystop|): this is accessible from any mode of operation.
 Operator can initiate a purge in case of an emergency using this button.
+- When the system is in :code:`purge` mode regardless of what causes the system to be in this mode, one has to click on the |reset| button and then switch to :code:`vent` mode.
+If you do not intend to vent the system, immediately switch to :code:`pump` mode after the system has been switched to :code:`vent` mode.

 :numref:`interlock_image` and :numref:`operation_state` summarize the discussions above.